artsy/README/conference-notes/2018-11-28-nyc-mobile-forum.md

 ## Building Consensus on Architectural Changes

-Not sure of the exact title, but this was actually a broader converations about building consensus around change more generally (which is something I've been thinking a lot about lately).
+Not sure of the exact title, but this was actually a broader conversation about building consensus around change more generally (which is something I've been thinking a lot about lately).

 The group's initial discussion focused on RFC's, which were actually popular among participants.
 One participant